skywodd/skywodd_website_dev/cache/README.md

 ---
 ## Purpose

-This directory store all cached ressource files.
+This directory store all cached resource files (compiled template file, ...).

 ---
 ## Access

-Deny from all.
+Public access from web disallowed by htaccess.

 ---
 ## Remarks